 Photo via kaboompics

 Do you suffer from chronic pain, or are you recovering from an injury or illness?
 Physical pain can affect your ability to sleep.
 If you’re in pain, you might find it difficult to get comfortable, and waves of discomfort may wake you up during the night.
 Taking painkillers can help, but they shouldn’t be a long-term solution.
 If you’ve been struggling for a while, see your doctor.
 It’s also worth investing in a comfortable mattress and pillows, especially if you’re prone to back or neck pain.
-You could also explore alternative therapies such as acupuncture and massage or research medical marijuana and buy weed online.
+You could also explore alternative therapies such as acupuncture and massage or research medical marijuana and look to buy weed online or from a legal dispensary.
 It’s always a good idea to seek advice from a medical professional if pain is a recurrent problem.
 It’s also vital to take care when exercising if you have an injury or you suffer from back pain.
 Activities like swimming and yoga are generally considered to be much safer than running or lifting weights at the gym.

 Light and noise

 Human beings are programmed to sleep in the dark, and the vast majority of us tend to sleep better when it’s quiet.
 If you live in a noisy area, or your bedroom is too light, you may find it tough to nod off.
 The good news is that are several really simple ways to create a more relaxing and tranquil sleeping environment.
 Use blackout blinds or heavy-duty curtains to prevent light seeping into your room and wear earplugs or listen to white noise.
 You may also find that dimming the lights and creating cosy vibes with soft furnishings and candles helps you to relax.